-Long Term Care Insurance is important!
+Long Term Care Insurance is essential!
 Caregiving isn’t Free

 Hiring an expert to help

-Look at Tena’s web site!
+Look at Tena’s website!
 You will view links with services and products that can help to keep people at home or when it is suitable to transition to a care center.
-Overseeing this can cause you to stress because you can’t be in 2 places at one time, taking care of your business and taking care of your loved one.
-Look into hiring some help.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks.
-Let Tena help you so you can take care of your business and your loved one.
+Overseeing this can cause you because you can’t be in 2 places at one time, taking care of your business and t loved ones.
+Instead, look into hiring some help.
+This will allow you to rest and ensure your loved one is properly cared for.
+Or maybe you want to spend more time with your loved one while taking a break from some redundant business tasks.
+Let Tena help you so you can take care of your business and your loved ones.

 Another fact I didn’t know

 When you are in Hospice, you cannot leave your location.
-This means if you travel to another state for any reason, they can deny hospice services.
-If they had owned a long-term care plan, hospice services would pay for care services.
-And it wouldn’t be a problem traveling somewhere for a few days.
+This means they can deny hospice services if you travel to another state for any reason.
+So, for example, if they owned a long-term care plan, hospice services would pay for care services.
+And it wouldn’t be a problem to travel somewhere for a few days.

-Attending some activity is helpful for everyone’s mental health.
+- Attending some activities is helpful for everyone’s mental health.

 Tena and others will provide caregiving support advice and services.
-She will help companies, families, friends, and caregivers cope with how to provide care and recommend equipment, and home modifications.
-She will provide helpful services for companies and employees to coordinate care services.
+She will help companies, families, friends, and caregivers cope with providing care, recommending equipment, and home modifications.
+In addition, she will offer helpful services to companies and employees to coordinate care services.

 Having who you want with a plan